Single repository recovery

 1. Select the target organization, then select or create a new project (where applicable).

-2. If you are restoring your repository to the Azure DevOps or DevOps Server organization, you can set a unique, custom name for the repository in Restore settings (or use the custom name automatically generated by GitProtect).
+2. In Restore settings, you can set a unique, custom name for the repository (or use the custom name automatically generated by GitProtect).

 circle-check